huangsam/ultimate-python/CONTRIBUTING.md

 ---

-The repository consists of documentation and modules.
+The repository consists of documentation and Python modules.
 If you intend to contribute by creating or updating resources of either type, please review the standards defined in the upcoming sections to learn how you can make a big impact for the developers consuming this content.

 ## README documentation